turingschool/backend-curriculum-site/module1/lessons/working_with_git.markdown

 * What is the difference between git and github?
 * What are the standard git commands?
 What do they do and when should you use them?
-* What is the workflow for usign branches?
+* What is the workflow for using branches?